-In February 2016, the FASB issued ASU 2016-02, Leases ("Topic 842") which requires lessees to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months and disclose certain information about the leasing arrangements.
+In February 2016, the FASB issued guidance which requires lessees to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months and disclose certain information about the leasing arrangements.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 As an emerging growth company, this guidance will be effective for our fiscal years beginning after December 15, 2021.
 The Company is currently evaluating the impact of the adoption of the new standard on the unaudited condensed consolidated financial statements.

-The FASB issued ASU 2016-13, Financial Instruments - Credit Losses ("Topic 326") in June 2016, subsequently amended by various standard updates.
+In June 2016, the FASB issued guidance which was subsequently amended by various standard updates.
 This guidance replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information when determining credit loss estimates and requires financial assets to be measured net of expected credit losses at the time of initial recognition.
 As an emerging growth company, this guidance will be effective for our fiscal years beginning after December 15, 2022.
 The Company is currently evaluating the impact of the adoption of the new standard on the unaudited condensed consolidated financial statements.